 Another example of at-risk populations is the percentage of children living in poverty.
-According to 2014 data, the most recent available, the percentage in Lower Chattahoochee WIOA is lower than it is for the region, but it is higher than State averages.
-Disaggregating the data county-by-county shows that some counties do have a high percentage of their children living in poverty.
+According to 2016 data, the most recent available, the percentage in the River Valley Region is higher than State averages.
+Disaggregating the data by county shows that some counties have a higher percentage of their children living in poverty than others, indicating pockets of poverty.
 This is shown in the difference in county date in Single Parent families shown below.